 The electrons move around in a predictable path called orbits.
 Bohr modified Rutherford’s model where he explained that electrons move around in fixed orbital shells.
 Furthermore, he explained that each orbital shell has fixed energy levels.
 Therefore, Rutherford basically explained a nucleus of an atom whereas Bohr took the model one step ahead.
-He explained about electrons and the different energy levels associated with it.
+He explained about electrons and the different energy levels associated with them.

-According to Bohr Atomic model, a small positively charged nucleus is surrounded by revolving negatively charged electrons in fixed orbits.
-He concluded that electron will have more energy if it is located away from the nucleus whereas the electrons will have less energy if it located near the nucleus.
+According to the Bohr Atomic model, a small positively charged nucleus is surrounded by revolving negatively charged electrons in fixed orbits.
+He concluded that electron will have more energy if it is located away from the nucleus whereas electrons will have less energy if it located near the nucleus.

-Postulates of the Bohr Atomic Model
+Postulates of Bohr Atomic Model

 - Electrons revolve around the nucleus in a fixed circular path termed “orbits” or “shells” or “energy level.”